-Overweight or obesity is found in most of type 2 diabetics.
-The major cancers linked with type 2 diabetes are associated with obesity or insulin resistance.
-Insulin resistance leads to hyperinsulinaemia, and to an elevation in the availability of insulin-like-growth-factor (IGF-1) - another known tumour growth factor-.
+Overweight or obesity is found in most of type 2 diabetes are associated with obesity or insulin resistance.
+Insulin resistance leads to hyperinsulinaemia, and to an elevation in the availability of insulin-likegrowth-factor (IGF-1) - another known tumour growth factor-.
 IGF is mediated by a reduction in IGF binding protein 1 (IGFBP-1) levels.
-It may be that these changes in the insulin-IGF-1 axis provoke the survival and progression of early malignant foci.^{1,4,5}
+It may be that these changes in the insulin-IGF-1 axis provoke the survival and progression of early malignant foci.
+1,4,5